 Where do I start?

-- 30-day Spend Plan Challenge: For 30days, track every cent that you spend on an excel sheet, app, or anything else.
+- 30-day Spend Plan Challenge: For 30 days, track every cent that you spend on an excel sheet, app, or something else.
 Categorize each expense (i.e., Dining Out, Food, Gas, etc.) to see where you typically spend your money.
 You can quickly see what you need to cut or how much discretionary money you can start saving.

 - Net Worth Calculation: Figure out your net worth by listing all your assets and subtracting them from your liabilities.
 If you have large student loans or own a home, you may be in a negative net worth situation which is okay.
 Following the cycle below will help you work towards increasing your net worth.

-- Monthly Expense Calculation: A lot of our normal monthly expenses increase without our awareness.
+- Monthly Expense Calculation: A lot of our normal monthly expenses increase without our awareness, known as lifestyle creep.
 We become even more ignorant of expenses with how automated bill paying is now.
 You need to evaluate your spending and make sure you have a handle on your situation.

 This is a cycle of where to put the discretionary money that you’ve identified above.
 A common economic term is the “next dollar,” which means you can use this cycle for every next dollar of discretionary money you have.
 For example, you don’t need to put all your money towards debt, rather you can do these steps simultaneously.
-Sometimes you’ll need to break from your current step and go back to a previous step.
+Sometimes, like during an emergency, or making a major purchase, you’ll need to break from your current step and go back to a previous step.
+If you’re just starting your financial journey, start with an emergency savings account.

 - Create/Fund an Emergency Savings Account: An emergency savings account consists of 6 months’ worth of expenses.
 If you have a stable job, then 6 months is perfect.
 If your job or your income isn’t stable, you may want to save more.
 Given the current low-interest environment, it’s recommended you don’t have too much money sitting in cash.

-- Eliminate/Reduce Debt: Debt typically carries a higher interest rate than savings or investments, so paying eliminating or reducing your debt to a manageable level is always a better Return on Investment.
+- Eliminate/Reduce Debt: Debt typically carries a higher interest rate than savings or investments, so eliminating or reducing your debt to a manageable level can be a better Return on Investment than keeping an unnecessarily large cash account.

-- Getting rid of debt is a personal choice.
-Honestly, being debt free is an amazing feeling; however, you must also work towards retirement savings, short- and long-term goals.
+- Focusing all your money to become debt free is a personal choice.
+Honestly, being debt free is an amazing feeling; however, you must also work towards retirement savings and short- and long-term goals.
+Some famous advisors recommend completely eliminating a mortgage, but in this low-interest rate environment that may not always be the best option.

 - Save for Retirement: This is where you put money in tax-sheltered investments.
-I recommend maxing out an Individual Retirement Account (IRA), then a 401(k), 403(b), or Thrift Savings Plan.
+I recommend maxing out an Individual Retirement Account (IRA) first, then a 401(k), 403(b), or Thrift Savings Plan.

 - After nearly two decades of trying to beat the market, I’ve concluded that 99% of us can’t.
 As such, if you’re under 55, I recommend opening an IRA with Fidelity or Vanguard and placing all your money in a Total Stock Market mutual fund.

 - Short-Term Goals: Short-term goals are expenses coming in 1-10 years.
 Common short-term goals are purchasing a car, having a wedding, taking vacations, etc. I recently purchased a brand-new SUV in cash, and it was an amazing feeling.
-Paying with cash helps you enjoy these purchases and stops the “debt spiral” that most of America finds itself in.
+Paying with cash helps you enjoy these purchases and stops the “debt spiral” that most Americans find themselves in.
 You can place this money in the same account as your emergency savings account for short-term purchases.

 - Long-Term Goals: These are expenses coming in 10-30 years or are long-lasting costs.
 Examples of these are house down payments (long-lasting) and saving for a child’s college education.